cmpsc-481-s22-m1/PyPiCounter/README.md

   ```

-These are the different types of arguments that PyPiCount will accept in this release.
+These are the different types of arguments that PyPiCounter will accept in this release.

 Once you find your chosen arguments, run the following: